mpvnet-player/mpv.net/docs/Manual.md

 mpv.net implements an own main window which means only mpv window features are supported that have an own implementation in mpv.net.

-A window free mode is currently not supported.
+A window free mode is currently not supported, the main window is always visible, even when mpv.net is started from the terminal and music is played.

 The documentation of mpvs window features can be found here: